DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseChart/1 Configuration/tooltip/customizeTooltip.md

     </tr>
     <tr>
         <td><code>originalValue</code></td>
-        <td>The value of the second range the point being hovered over as it is set in the data source.</td>
+        <td>The second range value of the point being hovered over as it is set in the data source.</td>
     </tr>
     <tr>
         <td><code>rangeValue2</code></td>